Trung28899/NodeJS-Dynamic-Content/README.txt

             See app.js > 404 page render
                 routes/admin.js > add-product page render
                 routes/shop.js > shop page render

+        b.
+Implementing Handlebars:
+            - 6th Commit

+            - app.js for setting up, read the comments to understand details of layout file and setting up configurations
+            - ./views/layout/main-layout.handlebars: for layout

+            NOTE: {{{ body }}}, other .handlebars file will be fit in this body

+            - Other .handlebars files in ./views

+            NOTE:
+                Conditional: {{#if hasProducts }}
+                Iteration: {{#each prods}}

 IV.
 Other Notes:
     What's in this module: